How to Cancel Your FreeCreditReport.com Account

 Steps to Cancel Your Trial Subscription to FreeCreditReport.com

-Interesting fact: The credit report was free before 2010 before a law was passed requiring certain disclosures for companies who provide free credit reports.
+In 2010, a law passed requiring certain disclosures from companies who provide free credit reports.

 Call to Cancel FreeCreditReport.com

-You can cancel FreeCreditReport.com by calling 1-866-617-1894.
+If you're enrolled in a subscription service from FreeCreditReport.com, you can cancel by calling customer care at 1-855-962-6943.
 Once you place the call, let the customer service representative know you want to cancel your FreeCreditReport.com account.
 You'll be asked for your social security number to access your account.

 Once you cancel FreeCreditReport.com, you should receive an email confirming your account cancellation.
 Save this email or print and file it in case you need to reference it in the future.
 If you don't receive a confirmation email, call customer service again to confirm your account has been cancelled.